Parasympathetic nervous system: Vagus nerve

 The vagus nerve, named after the Latin word vagus (because the nerve controls such a broad range of target tissues – vagus in Latin literally means "wandering"), contains parasympathetic fibers that originate in the dorsal nucleus of the vagus nerve and the nucleus ambiguus in the CNS.
 The vagus nerve can be readily identified in the neck both on ultrasound and magnetic resonance imaging.
 It has several branches.
 The largest branch is the recurrent laryngeal nerve.
 From the left vagus nerve the recurrent laryngeal nerve hooks around the aorta to travel back up to the larynx and proximal esophagus while, from the right vagus nerve, the recurrent laryngeal nerve hooks around the right subclavian artery to travel back up to the same location as its counterpart.
 These different paths are a direct result of embryological development of the circulatory system.
 Each recurrent laryngeal nerve supplies the larynx, the heart, the trachea and the esophagus.

 Another set of nerves that come off the vagus nerves approximately at the level of entering the thorax are the cardiac branches of the vagus nerve.
 These cardiac branches go on to form cardiac and pulmonary plexuses around the heart and lungs.
 As the main vagus nerves continue into the thorax they become intimately linked with the esophagus and sympathetic nerves from the sympathetic trunks to form the esophageal plexus.
 This is very efficient as the major function of the vagus nerve from there on will be control of the gut smooth muscles and glands.
 As the esophageal plexus enter the abdomen through the esophageal hiatus anterior and posterior vagus trunks form.
 The vagus trunks then join with preaortic sympathetic ganglion around the aorta to disperse with the blood vessels and sympathetic nerves throughout the abdomen.
 The extent of the parasympathetic in the abdomen include the pancreas, kidneys, liver, gall bladder, stomach and gut tube.
 The vagus contribution of parasympathetic continues down the gut tube until the end of the midgut.
 The midgut ends two thirds of the way across the transverse colon near the splenic flexure.
+Centrally, vagal preganglionic neurons receive convergent input from the nucleus tractus solitarii, hypothalamus, and limbic structures such as the amygdala, integrating visceral sensory information with emotional and cognitive influences on autonomic output.